Mo7ammedFarahat/BioinformaticsWorkshop-Jan25/Day2.md

 ```

 ### Data Frames

-A data frame is a two-dimensional table that can store data of different types in each column.
-Data frames are particularly useful for working with datasets.
+A data frame is a table or a two-dimensional array-like structure in which each column can contain different types of data.

 ```R
 df <- data.frame(